GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (33) .md

 **Critical Failure**: The meteor instead targets you.
 You swear you can see a panicked smile in the flames.

-#### Jinora's Forewarning

-**Minimum Tier**: 2

-**Casting Time**: 4 hours

-**Effect**: You spend the casting time meditating and practicing the use of some divination item and consulting the position of the stars.
-You learn of any impending celestial events, whether it be mundane (such as an eclipse) or supernatural event (such as the coming of a celestial entity) which is to occur in the next 4 days.
-You can also identify if there is a magic affecting the weather within a number of miles equal to the spell's tier.

-The actions of a few free willed individuals (such as player characters) and powerful magics can alter the future from what is orewarned.
-The day such a deviation occurs, the caster is notified if the spellcheck was a critical success.

-**At Higher Tiers**: For each tier beyond minimum, in addition to the above noted benefit, you may choose to either halve the casting time or foresee an additional day into the future.

-**Critical Failure**: The reading is itself horribly wrong in such a manner as the narrator sees fit.

 ### Kostas (3
 An alchemist and a master of conjury.
 His influence can be seen in many an chemister's treatise.